 - Electronic signatures are captured on the WIOA Application, Remote Electronic Signature Section.
 From there, click on the Staff Signature/Capture Signature Link.
-Center Staff will use the mouse for their signature and create a message with a PDF application to request their electronic signature. - 2.
-To create the message and PDF, click the Applicant Signature/Capture Signature Link and select the message option.
+Center Staff will use the mouse for their signature and create a message with a PDF application to request their electronic signature. - To create the message and PDF, click the Applicant Signature/Capture Signature Link and select the message option.
 Center staff can use either text or email a link to the applicant.
-When applicants get the text or email, they can click on the link and use their mouse to create their electronic signature. - A copy of the application must be maintained in the participant's file until we transition to a paperless environment and be made available for future reviews and audits.
+When applicants get the text or email, they can click on the link and use their mouse to create their electronic signature. - Individuals will get confirmation in the CalJOBSSM message center informing staff that the participant signed the application.